igor-baiborodine/kiroule.com/content/article/hugo-theme-recipes.md

 tags: []
 author: "Igor Baiborodine"
 noSummary: true
+icon: fa-list-alt
 ---

-Read this series to learn how you can enhance a Hugo theme:
+Read this series to learn how to enhance a Hugo theme:

 {{< series "Hugo Theme Recipes" >}}